Jacksonville Airport (JAX) Guide

 - 2019 - Jacksonville Airport celebrates its 50th anniversary

-Today, Jacksonville Airport serves over 6 million passengers annually and continues to be an important transportation hub in the southeastern United States.
+Today, JAX serves over 6 million passengers annually and continues to be an important transportation hub in the southeastern United States.

 Airport Contact Info